Karen Albrecht, Learner Strategies Teacher

 Dustin Haug has been a staff member since fall of 2008.
 He has taught SPCPA students in modern dance, improvisation, partnering, chemistry, physics, and physical science.
 In 2012, he created the J-Term piece Everything, All at Once for the Evening of Dance showcase.
 Before SPCPA, Dustin lived in Seattle, WA, where he taught high school science, horticulture, and visual art in addition to touring and performing with KT Niehoff’s lingo dancetheater.
 He also tutors students in ACT/SAT prep, teaches dance outside of SPCPA at Zenon Dance School, and performs with Mathew Janczewski’s ARENA Dances.
 He loves his job and is super inspired by his students every day.

-Taylor Lohman, Social Studies Teacher
+Taylor Lohman, Social Studies and English Teacher

 Ms. Lohman received her Social Studies Teaching major from Winona State University, and completed her double major in history and theology at Concordia University in St. Paul.
 She earned her Masters in English from the Oxford Brookes University in England, writing about the prevalence of the Frankenstein mythos in modern science fiction.

-Elizabeth Echavarría Nelson, American Sign Language
+Elizabeth Echavarría Nelson, Spanish and American Sign Language Teacher

 Ms. Nelson is a Texan native from humble beginnings now living in Minnesota with her seven children.
 She has received a Master of Education from the University of Minnesota – Twin Cities in Human Resource Development as a Ray G. Price Fellow and holds a Bachelor of Arts in Chicano Studies.
 Her professional accomplishments include National Association of Profession Women 2013/14 Woman of the Year Award, University of Minnesota Women of Color Tapestry Award 2012, a certified Meyers Briggs Type Indicator I&II practitioner, and Ms. Nelson serves on the Minnesota Judicial roster of interpreters.